 M79.673 – Pain in unspecified foot

-• The M79.673 diagnosis code in the ICD-10-CM stands for Pain in unspecified foot.
+• The M79.673 diagnosis code in the ICD-10-CM stands for pain in unspecified foot.

 • This code applies to situations where a patient presents with foot pain, but the precise foot (left or right) and the specific location of the pain within the foot are not stated.
+Please do not use this if the exact location has been determined.

 • Foot pain encompassed by M79.673 can manifest in various ways.
 The patient might describe it as sharp or dull, constant or intermittent, triggered or worsened by standing, walking, or other physical activities.